Introduction

 - Wrap with Electrical Tape:

-- Begin wrapping the electrical tape about 1 inch before the splice and continue wrapping until you are 1 inch past the splice.
+- Begin wrapping the electrical tape about 1 inch before the splice and continue until you are 1 inch past the splice.

 - Overlap each layer of tape slightly to ensure full coverage and a tight seal.